 Core features:

-- Privacy-first design — no follower counts, no performance metrics
+- Privacy-first: no follower counts, no photos required, no performance metrics

 2. Bubblic

-Bubblic takes a unique approach: voice-message based friendship.
+Bubblic is a voice-message based friendship app.
 Instead of text profiles and swipes, you record and exchange journal-style audio entries on topics like life reflections, daily experiences, or shared interests.
-No photos, no visual performance pressure — just voice and words.
+It uses voice and words rather than photos.
+The trade-off is that everything runs on audio, so there is no text chat for people who prefer to type, and matching is not based on a compatibility questionnaire.

-Core features: Audio-based conversations, topic prompts for depth, no photo profiles, community of deep thinkers.
+Core features: Audio-based conversations, topic prompts, no photo profiles.

 Pricing: Free with premium tier.